Konrāds Kalējs

-Konrāds Kalējs (26 June 1913 – 8 November 2001) was a Latvian soldier who was a Nazi collaborator and an alleged war criminal during World War II.
+Konrāds Kalējs (Ко́нрад Ка́лейс; 26 June 1913 – 8 November 2001) was a Latvian soldier who was a Nazi collaborator and an alleged war criminal during World War II.
 He gained notoriety for evading calls for his prosecution across four countries, more than once under the threat of deportation.

 Early life

 Kalējs was born in Riga, in the Governorate of Livonia of the Russian Empire (now Latvia) in 1913.

 In 1935, he joined the Latvian army as a cadet and attained the rank of lieutenant four years later.

 Activities under Nazi occupation

 In 1941, following the German invasion of Latvia as part of Operation Barbarossa, Kalējs deserted the Red Army (Latvia by that stage having been occupied by the Soviet Union) and became a member of the Nazi-controlled Latvian security police.
 Kalējs would later assert that he worked as a farmhand during this period.

 Life after World War II

 At the end of the war Kalējs moved to Denmark.
-At the end 1947 he came to Germany, probably because he was labelled as Wehrmachtangehörichte (WA) by the Danish authorities, and Denmark preferred to ship WA personnel to Germany as fast as possible.
+At the end of 1947 he came to Germany, probably because he was labelled as Wehrmachtsangehörige (WA) by the Danish authorities, and Denmark preferred to ship WA personnel to Germany as fast as possible.
 In 1950, he emigrated to Australia, where he was employed at the Bonegilla Migrant Reception and Training Centre in north-east Victoria.
 Becoming an Australian citizen in 1957, Kalējs left for the United States in 1959 for a lucrative career in property development.